discord-php/DiscordPHP/README.md

 ## CacheInterface (experimental)
 > Warning: This branch contains an experimental feature, do not use this in production!
 Create issues or join our Discord for feedback and discussions.

-DiscordPHP caching is powered by [react/cache](https://github.com/reactphp/cache) or any compatbile [psr/simple-cache](https://github.com/php-fig/simple-cache).
+DiscordPHP caching is powered by [react/cache](https://github.com/reactphp/cache) or any compatible [psr/simple-cache](https://github.com/php-fig/simple-cache).
 The Interface can be retrieved from any repositories `$repository->cache`, e.g.

 ```php
 $discord->users->cache->get('115233618997149700')->then(function ($user) {